 # This will install bravado-asyncio and bravado $ pip install bravado-asyncio # To install bravado-asyncio with the optional cchardet and aiodns packages, # which are recommended by the underlying aiohttp package $ pip install bravado-asyncio[aiohttp_extras]

-The project is still work in progress, although it is successfully used in production at Yelp.
+The project is successfully used in production at Yelp.
 We have an integration test suite that not only covers bravado-asyncio behavior, but also makes sure that behavior is equal to the (default) synchronous bravado HTTP client.
 That said, if you find a bug please file an issue!

 Development and contributing

 Developing bravado-asyncio requires a working installation of Python 3.6 with the virtualenv package being installed.
 All other requirements will be installed in a virtualenv created in the venv directory.
 We also expect make to be installed.
 If you do not have it and do not want to install it then please refer to the Makefile as to what commands need to be run for each target.